isomerpages/imsilver/_get-one-on-one-assistance/2-merdeka-generation-digital-clinics.md

 ![image](/images/get-one-on-one-assistance/merdeka-clinics1.jpeg)

+<span style="color:red"><b>As part of national efforts to minimise local transmission of COVID-19, all Merdeka Generation Digital Clinics will be temporarily suspended until further notice.</b></span>

 At the Merdeka Generation (MG) Digital Clinics, seniors will undergo a simple Digital Readiness survey to assess their digital needs.
 The clinic will then prescribe a customised package of assistance.
 Examples of help available will include:<br>

 * Download the Wireless@SG mobile app and one-time account set up to enjoy unlimited free data at available hotspots<br>